minio/operator/docs/examples.md

 ### Prerequisites

 - You can generate certificates using `Vault CA`, `Openssl` or `Mkcert`, for this example we will use https://github.com/FiloSottile/mkcert
-- Assuming your Tenant name will be `minio` you should generate the following certificate keypairs:
+- Assuming your Tenant name is `storage` and your namespace is `minio-tenant` you should generate the following certificate keypairs:

   ```sh
     mkcert "*.minio-tenant.svc.cluster.local"